rajnigupta76/r1-connect-demo-iOS/README.md

 ***sessionTimeout***

-If non-negative, indicates how long, in seconds, the application must transition to the inactive or background state for before the tracker will automatically indicate the start of a new session when the app becomes active again by setting sessionStart to true.
+If positive, indicates how long, in seconds, the application must transition to the inactive or background state for before the tracker will automatically indicate the start of a new session when the app becomes active again by setting sessionStart to true.
 For example, if this is set to 30 seconds, and the user receives a phone call that lasts for 45 seconds while using the app, upon returning to the app, the sessionStart parameter will be set to true.
-If the phone call instead lasted 10 seconds, sessionStart will not be modified.
+If the phone call lasted 10 seconds, sessionStart will not be modified.

 To disable automatic session tracking, set this to a negative value.
 To indicate the start of a session anytime the app becomes inactive or backgrounded, set this to zero.